 Midmorning and snack

-1 glass of fruit juice with 1 tablespoon of oatmeal or may be the seasonal fruit.
+One glass of fruit juice with one tablespoon of oatmeal may be the seasonal fruit.

-Eggplant omelette, baked potatoes with green beans and kiwi;
+Eggplant omelet, baked potatoes with green beans and kiwi;

-You should keep in mind that these are just some of the thousands of recipes that you can find to change eating habits that are not very conducive to your health and weight loss .
+Remember that these are just some of the thousands of recipes you can find to change eating habits that are not conducive to your health and weight loss.